gesiscss/face2face/docs/_build/html/_sources/tutorial.rst.txt

 01_tutorial_exploring_the_data
 """""""""""""""""""""""""""""""

-This tutorial includes small tasks with functions of pandas that are also used for the functions in this library.
-The tasks should give you an idea on the functions that are used for this library like "groupby", "merge" etc.
+This tutorial includes small tasks with functions of pandas that are also used for the functions in this toolbox.
+The tasks should give you an idea on the functions that are used for this toolbox like "groupby", "merge" etc.

-To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/01_tutorial_exploring_the_data.ipynb>`_
+To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/tutorial/01_tutorial_exploring_the_data.ipynb>`_

 02_tutorial_first_functions
 """""""""""""""""""""""""""""

 This tutorial explains the basics about the functions that are implemented in the distribution and the average_degree methods.
 It allows you to get an idea on how to use the pandas and python tools that you saw in the previous tutorial.

-To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/02_tutorial_first_functions.ipynb>`_
+To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/tutorial/02_tutorial_first_functions.ipynb>`_

 face2face Tutorials
 ^^^^^^^^^^^^^^^^^^^^^^^^

 import_data_set
 """"""""""""""""

-The tutorial "import_data_set" tells you about every way that you can import predefined or your own datasets to make them useable in this library.
+The tutorial "import_data_set" tells you about every way that you can import predefined or your own datasets to make them useable in this toolbox.

-To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/import_data_set.ipynb>`_
+To get to the tutorial click `here <https://github.com/gesiscss/face-to-face-interaction-analysis-toolkit/blob/development/tutorial/import_data_set.ipynb>`_

 avg_degree